 Once a child's needs have been discussed with all of the people involved they are recorded and decisions made about the desired outcomes, including the expected progress and attainment for that child.
 The views and wishes of the child and their parents are central to these discussions.
-Once a child is identified with SEND needs, a termly parental interview is held involving the SENDCO and class teacher and a progress report given and any concerns raised.
+Once a child is identified with SEN needs, a termly parental interview is held involving the SENDCO and class teacher where their SEND support plan is reviewed and new targets are set.
+A written review report is also provided by the SENDCO in the week following the meetings.